A recent court ruling takes legal counsel to task for an unwitting approach to a sexual harassment case in New York.

 Legal counsel for Mr. Shavolian moved to dismiss the case for failure to state a cause of action.
 In reply, the court stated:

-When you have concerns about sexual or other harassment in the workplace, speak with experienced legal counsel bound to uphold your rights and the laws of the land.
-Contact Derek T. Smith Law Group, PLLC in New York City.
+When you have concerns about sexual or other harassment in the workplace, speak with our experienced legal counsel bound to uphold your rights and the laws of the land.
+Contact Derek Smith Law Group, PLLC in New York City at 800-807-2209 for a free consultation.